 - 1. Explain the impact of having a communication style that is similar to or different from a partner on the ability to communicate about important topics.
 [Knowledge] - 2.
 Demonstrate how to communicate with a partner about STD risk and protecting their own and their partner's sexual health.
 [Knowledge, Skill] - 3.
-Demonstrate an understanding of where and how to be tested for STDs both in person and at home.
+Demonstrate an understanding of where and how to be tested for STDs.
 [Knowledge, Skill]